It all begins with a small digitized yellow heart emoji. Boom. Relationship.

-In Snapchat, the time it takes to develop a relationship has been digitally transformed into a series of emojis, from smiley face to yellow heart (or whatever customized emoji you choose to represent the yellow heart), and this digital representation is supposed to reflect your feelings for someone else.
-But it’s probably not a good idea to trust the match-making ability of Snapchat.
+With Snapchat, the time it takes to develop a relationship has been digitally transformed into a series of emojis, from smiley face to yellow heart (or whatever customized emoji you choose to represent the yellow heart on Snapchat), and this digital representation is supposed to reflect your feelings for someone else.
+But it’s probably not a good idea to trust the matchmaking ability of Snapchat.

-The yellow heart effect demonstrates the power of one digital emoji (or, rather, the power of social media technology) to affect human emotions.
 Snapchat’s heart-shaped relationship emoji can encourage you to feel a certain way about someone when, maybe, you just like talking to them.
-And we shouldn’t let an emoji, or a social media app, influence our love lives.
-Or dictate the course of our real life relationships.
+And we shouldn’t let an emoji, or a social media app, influence our love lives or dictate the course of our real life relationships.